Time (in)consistency of multistage distributionally robust inventory models with moment constraints: Introduction

 \subsection{Our contributions}

 In this paper, we depart from much of the past literature by seeking both negative \emph{and positive} results regarding time consistency when no such decomposition holds, i.e. the underlying family of distributions from which nature can select is non-rectangular.
 Our work is in the spirit of \cite{GH2011}, in which a definition of (weak) time consistency similar to ours was analyzed in the context of rectangularity and dynamic consistency (a concept defined in \cite{ES}), albeit in a substantially different context motivated by questions in decision theory and artificial intelligence.
+Our work can also be viewed as providing a more in-depth and inventory-focused study of several notions of time-consistency studied in \cite{Homem.16}.
+In contrast to \cite{Homem.16} and several other works in which all concepts are explained through the language of risk measures, here we explain all relevant concepts purely in the language of (robust) newsvendor models with moment constrainst, a model popular in the operations management community, and hope that in doing so our work brings the concept of time-consistency to a broader audience.

 We extend the work of \cite{Scarf} (and followup work of \cite{gallego2001minimax}) by considering the question of time consistency in multistage news vendor problems when the support and first two moments are known for the demand at each stage, and demand is stage-wise independent.
-We provide several illustrative examples showing that here the question of time consistency can be quite subtle.
-In particular: (i) the problem can fail to be weakly time consistent, (ii) the problem can be weakly but not strongly time consistent, and (iii) the problem can be strongly time consistent even if every associated optimal policy takes different values under the multistage-static and dynamic formulations.
-We also prove that, although the multistage-dynamic formulation always has an optimal policy of base-stock form, there may be no such optimal policy for the multistage-static formulation.
+In addition to refining multiple definitions related to time-consistency, we provide several illustrative examples showing that here the question of time consistency can be quite subtle.
+In particular: (i) the problem can fail to be weakly time consistent, (ii) the problem can be weakly but not strongly time consistent, and (iii) the problem can be strongly time consistent even if every associated optimal policy takes different values under the multistage-static and distributionally robust DP formulations.
+We also prove that, although the distributionally robust DP formulation always has an optimal policy of base-stock form, there may be no such optimal policy for the multistage-static formulation.
 We complement these observations by providing simple sufficient conditions for weak and strong time consistency.